Tacent View

 --profile (-p) command followed by the profile name.
 Current profile names

-are 'main', 'basic', and 'kiosk'.
+are 'main', 'basic', 'kiosk', and 'alt'.

 When launched with --profile the active profile is not remembered on exit.